johnmtayag/Amazon-Recommender-System/README.md

 </p>

 ### Analyzing Mean PC1 With Increasing PC2
-The points are sampled such that PC1 is within 0.1 of its mean (-1.21)
+For the following figures, the points are sampled such that PC1 is within 0.1 of its mean (-1.21)

-**Visualizing Power Generation Curves With Increasing PC2:**
 <p align="center">
   <img src="images/mean_pc1_curves.png" alt="Visualization of Mean PC1 With Increasing PC2" width="700"/>
 </p>

 PC2 appears to correlate with a translation of the bulk of the curve from left to right as it increases.

-**Max and Min Power Generation With Increasing PC2:**
 <p align="center">
   <img src="images/mean_pc1_power.png" alt="Max and Min Power Generation With Mean PC1" width="500"/>
 </p>